walterhiggins/WMPJS/book-outline.md

 This is a really nice feature and one we'll definitely want to use in our Snowball game.

-#### Executing commands from Javascript
+#### Executing commands from JavaScript
-It's possible to execute any built-in command from Javascript using the *server.dispatchCommand()* method.
+It's possible to execute any built-in command from JavaScript using the *server.dispatchCommand()* method.
 To execute the scoreboard commands already mentioned you'd use the following code:

     server.dispatchCommand(server.consoleSender, 'scoreboard objectives add Jumping stat.jump');
     server.dispatchCommand(server.consoleSender, 'scoreboard objectives setdisplay sidebar Jumping');

-The *server.dispatchCommand()* method is really useful when you want to call built-in commands or commands provided by other plugins from Javascript.
-The appendices include more information on using other plugins from with Javascript.
+The *server.dispatchCommand()* method is really useful when you want to call built-in commands or commands provided by other plugins from JavaScript.
+The appendices include more information on using other plugins via JavaScript.

 #### The main scoreboard
-The problem with using the */scoreboard* command is that it updates Minecraft's *main* scoreboard.
-That means that the scoreboard is changed for *all* players connected to the server.
-In a mini-game where only some of the players may be playing we don't want to update the scoreboard for *all* players, only those players who are playing the mini-game.
+The problem with using the */scoreboard* command is that it updates Minecraft's *main* scoreboard which means the scoreboard is changed for *all* players connected to the server.
+In a mini-game where only some of the players may be playing, we don't want to update the scoreboard for *all* players, only those who are playing the mini-game.

 #### The Scoreboard API
 Fortunately Bukkit includes a set of Java classes for working with Scoreboards.
 As well as using Minecraft's *main* scoreboard, you can construct completely new scoreboards for use by only a select few players.
 This is what we'll do in the Snowball Fight mini-game since only those players who are in the mini-game will be interested in the leaderboard.
 The Bukkit *org.bukkit.scoreboard.ScoreboardManager* class has 2 methods: